benwestondigital/next-portfolio/projects/reddit-back.md

 - How to use Heroku hosting

 - Using Express to set up a RESTful API

-- Model View Controller Pattern

-Following the MVC pattern to abstract the server into identifiable sections helps to debug errors and keep maintainable code.

 to be careful with how I separate test functions into files, and checking which data they might need to access to run.